San Diego Art Institute

-The San Diego Art Institute was a contemporary art museum focusing on artists from the Southern California and Baja Norte region.
+The San Diego Art Institute was a contemporary art museum with a focus on artists from the Southern California and Baja Norte region.
 It was founded in 1941 as the San Diego Business Men's Art Club.
-Its name was changed in 1950 to the San Diego Art Institute, and in 1953, women were admitted for membership.
+Its name was changed in 1950 to the San Diego Art Institute.
+In 1953, women were admitted for membership.
 It officially became a nonprofit in 1963.
-The San Diego Art Institute in Balboa Park and Lux Art Institute in Encinitas merged in September 2021 to become The Institute of Contemporary Art, San Diego, with each museum continuing to operate at its respective site.
+The San Diego Art Institute in Balboa Park and Lux Art Institute in Encinitas merged in September 2021 to become the Institute of Contemporary Art, San Diego, with each museum continuing to operate at its respective site.